 As per the Child protection policy, the school practices safe recruitment by checking the suitability of staff and volunteers to work with children.
-The school makes an effort to raise awareness of child protection issues and equip students with the skills needed to keep them safe.
+The school makes an effort to raise awareness of child protection issues and equip students with the skills needed to keep them safe in both school premises and at boarding.

-The school develop and implement procedures for identifying and reporting suspected cases of child abuse and support students who have been abused in accordance with the agreed child protection plan.
+The school develops and implements procedures for identifying and reporting suspected cases of child abuse and support students who have been abused in accordance with the agreed child protection plan.